ty-97/Seletive-Volume-Mix/README.md

 ## Updates
-### Oct 11, 2022
+### Jul 19, 2024
 * Release this V1 version (the version used in paper) to public.
-Complete codes and models will be released soon.
+Complete logs and models will be released soon.

 ## Content